Galson Farm Bunk Barn, Galson Farm House, South Galson, Isle of Lewis, HS2 0SH

 MapView Nearby Hostels

-Catch the last of the summer on the Isle of Lewis with a stay at Galson Farm this Autumn
+Enjoy dark skies and empty beaches and on the Isle of Lewis with a stay at Galson Farm this Winter

 September 4th 2020